12 Key Door Knob/Lock Parts Guide: Names, Function & Diagram

-The one question arising in our minds is why it’s important to know about the door knob parts or door lock parts.
-The answer is that when our door knob or lock is not working correctly, then we need to show it to the repair person.
+A doorknob is a mechanism for opening and closing a door.
+The typical door knob is made from a bolt or spindle that passes through it and sits essentially over a hollow, circular tube.
+It is commonly found on various types of doors, including exterior doors of residential and commercial buildings, internal doors, cupboard doors, and vehicle doors.
+Door handles come in diverse designs tailored to specific purposes—many handles, especially those for commercial and residential doors, feature integrated latching or locking mechanisms.
+But one question arises: why it is essential to know about the door knob or door lock parts.
+The answer is that when our door knob or lock is not working correctly, we must show it to the repair person.
 He might suggest replacing the entire door lock.
-If anyone knows about every part of a door knob, then he can replace only the damaged part.
-So it will save lots of money along with valuable time.
-This article gives you all information about door lock anatomy, components, names, and diagram.
+If anyone knows about every part of a doorknob, he can replace only the damaged part.
+So it will save lots of money and valuable time.

 Door Knob Parts Diagram